What are the symptoms of Conns syndrome?

 Need for Screening for Conn's Syndrome and Aldosterone Producing Adrenal Tumors.
 As mentioned, 4-10% of all patients with high blood pressure have underlying primary hyperaldosteronism that nobody has figure out.
-It is approximated that 75 million Americans suffer from hypertension.
+It is estimated that 75 million Americans suffer from hypertension.
 This means that there are about 3-7.5 million Americans with primary hyperaldosteronism.
 Only a fraction of all these -- less than one tenth of one percent -- are being diagnosed, and an even smaller fraction are being offered surgery.
 With minimally invasive adrenalectomy, the vast majority of these patients can be cured in less than 30-40 minutes.
 Surgical removal of the adrenal tumor may save you from developing future strokes, heart attacks, and arrhythmias (for instance, atrial fibrillation), and premature death.
 This is why people with high blood pressure need to be screened for this disease.

 Who Should be Tested for an Aldosterone-Secreting Adrenal Tumor and Conn's Syndrome?If you belong to any of the below groups, you need to be screened for primary hyperaldosteronism.
 Screening is easy.
 Ask our doctor, via a simple blood test, to check your plasma aldosterone concentration (PAC) and plasma renin activity (PRA).
 If dividing the PAC by the PRA: PAC/PRA (this is called ARR; aldosterone-renin ratio) the result is greater than 20, you may have primary hyperaldosteronism.
 This screening test is the ARR test.
 If you belong to any of the below groups, you need to be screened for primary hyperaldosteronism.
+If you belong to one of these groups, print this page out, bring it to your doctor and ask to be screened for an Aldosterone-Secreting Adrenal Tumor and Conn's Syndrome.

 - Drug-resistant hypertension (i.e. blood pressure that is not controlled well with medications)